sp-hash/TeamBlackMiner/OPTIONS.md

 			    Will try to connect to the pool for 21 minutes.

--t --timeout                Set network timeout in seconds.
-Used for connecting and socket timeout.
+-t --timeout                Set pool timeout in seconds.
+If data is not received from pool in num seconds,
-                            Used for network (internet) timeouts.
+                            the stratum thread is restarted to restore connection to pool.

 			    Example: